gau820827/AI-writer_Data2Doc/README.md

 * cnn_model.py -- definition of CNN relation classifier
 * data_prepare.py -- data cleaning and preparaion
 * train_cnn.py -- training process of CNN relation classifier

+## contribution
+Yi-Hsing Kao mainly worked on the data2text generation and Huri Ma mainly worked on the evaluation process.

+## Thanks to the dataset and code from Wiseman et. al.